 - Now you know for sure.
 Your doctor has tested your hormone levels and confirmed that you are indeed pre-menopausal.
 Crap!
 Though generally upbeat, lately you’ve been feeling glum, uninspired, and even down-in-the-dumps.
 Downhill, or what?

 - Dismissed and almost unnoticed in public settings, you get bloody indignant.
 You are determined to be visible, active and heard.
-What’s wrong with this world?
+What’s wrong with this society?

 - You’ve been dreaming about going back to get another degree, but to be honest, sometimes you feel old and wonder if it’s not too late, too foolish, and maybe not worth the investment.
 But your heart won’t be quiet.